NelKG/nels-yoga/README.md

 [Link for image on booking page](<https://www.istockphoto.com/search/search-by-asset?searchbyasset=true&assettype=image&alloweduse=availableforalluses&assetid=1322925863&page=2>
 https://unsplash.com/images/sports/yoga )

-I choose images which are symbolic of nels-yoga and the ethos of the studio.
+I choose images which are symbolic of nell's-yoga and the ethos of the studio.

 ### Wireframes